Everyone has an opinion about the “ADHD Explosion”—one term for recent years’ steady increase in diagnosis rates and medication usage.

 Photos From the Commonwealth Club Talk

-I had the pleasure of attending the authors’ presentation to the Commonwealth Club of California, held in San Francisco (see photos), in June, 2014.
+In June 2014, I had the pleasure of attending the authors’ presentation to the Commonwealth Club of California, held in San Francisco (see photos).
 The room was packed, and the questions wide-ranging.

 Having attended many of Dr. Hinshaw’s presentations, I remain in awe of his powerfully eloquent delivery.
 The field of ADHD is certainly fortunate that he chose it as a specialty.

 “If you think that ADHD is simply an invention of mental health professionals and the pharmaceutical industry, then The ADHD Explosion will change your mind.
 This book elucidates the true personal and social costs of the syndrome for children, their families, schools, and communities.”

 “At a time when proposals about disability and health insurance policy have given intense focus to ADHD, it is important to have a clear sense of what the illness is, the consequences of carrying the disorder, the complex issues around the role that ADHD has taken in education and social interactions, and the opportunities for treatment of the condition.
 Anyone serious about tackling policy issues concerning ADHD should read this book.”